Article I: Name

 Section 1.
 Powers

 All powers of the Association are vested in and shall be exercised by the Board of Directors during intervals between meetings of the Association unless otherwise prescribed in these bylaws.

 The Board of Directors shall consist of:

 a.
 The elected officers;

 b.
-Seven members-at-large who shall be elected by the voting membership and who shall serve a two-year term, and who may serve no more than two consecutive terms.
+Nine members-at-large who shall be elected by the voting membership and who shall serve a two-year term, and who may serve no more than two consecutive terms.

 Section 3.
 General

 a.
 The Board shall meet at least twice annually and with such additional frequency as the business of the Board shall require.